 At Shambhala School, outdoor play is an essential part of every child’s day.
 The core of open air play is expansive movement, challenging their gross motor skills.
 Outdoor play allows the children to participate and experience the seasons and all the gifts that they have to offer.

 We encourage interested families to review the below documents to learn more about our curriculum and our admissions procedures and fees.
 For additional information or to book a tour please contact Ms. Leah Noonan, Head Teacher of our Pre-Primary Program, at email@example.com.

 Upon deciding that you would like to secure a spot for your child in our Pre-Primary Program for September 2018 we invite you to make your formal application.
 Please complete the below application form and student recommendation form and submit paper copies to the school to the attention of Ms. Leah Noonan, or submit electronic copies to firstname.lastname@example.org.
 In order to process these forms we require a $100 non-refundable application fee, details of how this payment can be made are in the Admissions Procedures and Fees document.
 We are already actively reviewing applications for 2018-2019 and encourage interested families to initiate this process as soon as possible.

 We offer a 7% discount for full payment by April 30th, and a 5% discount for full payment by May 30th.

 Register for Before ANd AfTER SCHOOL PRogram

 For 2018/2019 Pre-Primary students are offered a 50% discount on the annual fees for our Before and After School Programs.
 If Pre-Primary students use the services on an occasional basis, the regular drop-in charge will apply.
 Please refer to the separate fee schedule.
-Deadline for enrollment in our Before and After School Program is August 1, 2018, although we welcome enrollment upon registration for our Pre-Primary Program.
+We have limited space available in our program and spaces will be filled on a first come, first serve basis.
+At present we have 17 students registered and encourage families to register for Before and After School Programs by August 27, 2018.